Advanced Features

 # Debug logging

-tenrankai serve --log-level debug
+tenrankai --log-level debug serve

 User Management

-# Add user
+# Add user (username and email)

-tenrankai user add jane@example.com --display-name "Jane Smith"
+tenrankai user add jane jane@example.com

 # List users